 July 21 is a significant day for Guam as people from every inch of the island commemorate Guam’s Liberation Day.
-Seventy-five years ago, on July 21, 1944, the 3rd Marine Division stormed the island’s beaches off the coasts of Asan and Agat to recapture the island from the Japanese Imperial Army.
+On July 21, 1944, the 3rd Marine Division stormed the island’s beaches off the coasts of Asan and Agat to recapture the island from the Japanese Imperial Army.

 Marines fought their way toward the center of the island to Manenggon in Yona, the site of Guam’s largest concentration camp.
 It was there that CHamoru men, women and children found re-invigorated hope in America’s return to the island.

 Though many CHamoru lives were lost during the war, the people of Guam remember and pay them homage every year at these memorial sites.
 Each memorial serves as a reminder of those who came before us, those who suffered the pains of war and to remind us to never forget the struggles our people endured.